28 January 2013

 "First I heard of THAT," the Jewish fella on me left whispered to me.

-But I knew what the newbie meant, and it had to do with St. Patrick's Day when everyone becomes Irish for the day.
-But there was a wee problem with his offer and Patrick said as much.
-He wanted to know why that was, so reluctantly Patty told him this, "As Oirish persons, we don't take kindly ter foreigners banging on in an' claiming ter be related.
+But I knew what the newbie meant, and it had to do with St. Patrick's Day, when everyone becomes Irish for the day.
+But there was a wee problem with his offer, and Patrick said as much.
+He wanted to know why that was, so reluctantly Patty told him, "As Oirish persons, we don't take kindly ter foreigners banging on in an' claiming ter be related.
 We noe yoy're not Oirish, yer may av sum lineage in dat direcshun, but yer weren't born an' bred dere.
 Ya wudn't be considered a turue Oirishman unless yer cud attest ter bein' born on da auld sod an' understan' sum if not al' de Gaelic language.
 Den yer wud be considered a turue blud, oterwise yoy're considered as Oirish as Lucky Charms."

 "Yeah, I suppose," he said, "never mind, I'll go to that island with the big statues instead, Galapagos."

-This time I hit me forehead in frustration, "Easter Island, you mean Easter, not Galapagos, those islands have turtles."
+This time, I hit me forehead in frustration, "Easter Island, you mean Easter, not Galapagos, those islands have turtles."

-"Oh no buddy they don't they have huge statues."
+"Oh no, buddy, they don't.
+They have huge statues."

 "You done?"
-Patrick said to me gathering up his lunch tray.
+Patrick said to me, gathering up his lunch tray.

-I haven't seen the man since and that's a good thing.
+I haven't seen the man since, and that's a good thing.
 And why?
-Because Patrick got rather miffed later on after he thought about it.
+Because Patrick got somewhat miffed later on after he thought about it.
 And the more he thought about it as if he wasn't miffed, to begin with, the more heated he got.
-He has some really fine zingers he's created all on his own, so fine I don't want to be around when he delivers them.
-Yes, he's a good-looking guy, but there isn't a whole lot in the brain department in that head of his (or the newbie for that matter, an equal match I'd say).
+He has some really fine zingers he's created all on his own, so fine, I don't want to be around when he delivers them.
+Yes, he's a good-looking guy, but there isn't a whole lot in the brain department in that head of his (or the newbie, for that matter, an equal match, I'd say).
 And here I was cultivating Patrick for a blind date on Valentine's Day.
 I know what you're going to say, and yes, the Irish dating service is back in business.
 I know I said I would stay out of it, but I just can't because Maureen talked me into it.
 I know, I know, I know!
 But now with this going on, Patrick gunning for the newbie, I think I will be scarce in his vicinity and no help to Maureen at all.
 Yes, I say that now, but really, I mean it this time.
-Sorta . . . well kinda.
+Sorta . . . well, kinda.

 Gabe